Navigation

 • being unclear about your job role and what you’re meant to do

-• a change in your workplace – whether that’s a change in your job role, team structure, management or something else
+• a change in your workplace – could be a change in your job role, team structure, management or something else

 Not everyone feels stressed by these things though.
 Different people cope with pressure differently.
 Things like your age, experience and ability may affect this.
-It can also make a difference how resilient you are to dealing with stressful situations, and if you have any other pressures at the time.
+It can also make a difference how well you handle stress and any other pressures you’re facing.

 Symptoms of work-related stress

 Work-related stress can affect both your physical and mental health.
-The signs of work-related stress can vary depending on your personality and how you respond to pressure.
+The signs of work-related stress can vary.
+They may depend on your personality and how you respond to pressure.

 Common emotional or mental symptoms of work-related stress include: